Quantum Geometry and Transport of Collective Excitations in (Non-)Magnetic Insulators

 -Explore technological applications of topological boundary modes in spintronics and magnonics

 We invite contributions from the fields of magnetism, spin and heat transport, spintronics, and magnonics.
-In addition, we strongly encourage students to apply, and we are happy to provide opportunities for contributed talks in addition to poster presentations.
+In addition, we strongly encourage students to apply, and to present their work in the poster session.

 This workshop is organized by SPICE as part of the Gutenberg International Conference Center (GICC) at Johannes Gutenberg University Mainz (JGU).
 The GICC is funded through the German Research Foundation’s (DFG) university allowance in the Excellence Strategy program and aims at fostering JGU as a national and international research hub.
 By organizing regular conferences and workshops in fields of excellent JGU research, the GICC provides a platform to build interest networks and collaborations – to promote exchange and dialog among academics and research groups from all over the world.